A Torch Against the Night: Development

 Tahir has stated the global refugee crisis, her childhood, news about child soldiers and the novel On Killing inspired A Torch Against the Night.

 Reception

-Publishers Weekly, in a starred review stated the novel "has a darker tone and even higher stakes than its predecessor, setting the stage for a thrilling conclusion."
+Publishers Weekly, in a starred review, stated the novel "has a darker tone and even higher stakes than its predecessor, setting the stage for a thrilling conclusion."
 Kirkus Reviews called the novel "An excellent continuation of a series seemingly designed for readers of the political, bloody fantasy style du jour, set apart by an uncommon world."
 The A.V.
 Club, TheGuardian.com and The Christian Science Monitor praised the novel's way of subverting the young adult fiction genre's clichés.

-A Torch Against the Night is included in Time magazine's 100 Best Fantasy Books of All Time list.
+A Torch Against the Night is included in Time magazine's list of The 100 Best Fantasy Books of All Time.